elivasquezhdz/CamMachine/README.md

 # CamMachine

 Project submission for the itRate Machine Learning &amp; Music Series Hackathon

 This experiment uses your webcam and ml5 pose detection to draw body keypoints.
-Sounds will play as the bar advances trough the tiles This is the map of the sounds:
+Sounds will play as the bar advances trough the tiles

+To use run: python server.py

+(it needs Flask)

+This is the map of the sounds:

     rr : Ride